top of page

 Hear her song: Loretta Lynn's This Haunted House Song

 Loretta Lynn still lives here in a smaller house built in back.
 One son and one daughter work for the estate and live nearby and one of her grandsons’ was mowing the lawn.
 Loretta has 35 grandchildren and they haven’t counted all the great-grandchildren yet.
 Loretta’s sisters are also country singers one more notable is Crystal Gale.
-Loretta didn’t start her career until 1960 when Mooney bought her a guitar and through his encouragement, became a multi-award winning country singer.
+Loretta didn’t start her career until 1960 when Mooney bought her a guitar and through his encouragement, became a multi-award-winning country singer.
 Loretta continues to sing even after her husband’s death in 1996 and still tours today at age 84.
 In fact, she just released her latest album, Full Circle, in March of this year.

 The place is fascinating, the house and scenery just beautiful.
 If you want to read more check out :